4 Indiana Ave Valparaiso, IN 46383

 Common cardiology malpractice claims involve:

-If you or a loved one’s cardiology treatment involved one of these factors, or any other that negatively impacted their health, then the time to seek counsel is now.
+If you or a loved one’s heart surgery negligence or cardiology treatment involved one of these factors, or any other that negatively impacted their health, then the time to seek counsel is now.

 We are dedicated to providing our clients with as much information as possible regarding potential cardiology malpractice cases.
 Below are answers to four of the most frequent questions we hear from our clients.